Luke Thompson (rugby league): 2022

 Thompson played a total of 13 matches for Canterbury in the 2022 NRL season as the club finished 12th on the table.

 2023

 On the 28 February, Thompson injured his ankle at training, and was assisted off the field.
 Canterbury general manager Phil Gould later revealed that the injury was quite serious, and initial prognosis was minimum 6 months recovery.
 Thompson made his return on 28 July off the bench in Round 22 of the NSW Cup season, making 10 runs for 103 metres.

 On 4 October, Thompson signed a four-year deal to join English side Wigan ahead of the 2024 season.

 Wigan

 2024

 On 8 June, Thompson played in Wigan's 2024 Challenge Cup final victory over Warrington.

 On 12 October, Thompson played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

 2025

 On 9 October, Thompson played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.

+2026

+On 30 May, Thompson played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.